moorepants/me41055/content/pages/schedule.rst

 This is the schedule for the quarter.
 All videos, lecture notes, Jupyter notebooks, and scripts will be added here.
-The weekly topics may be adjusted throughout the course to fit the learning pace, but the homework due dates will be fixed. **Check the schedule periodically for updates.**
+The weekly topics may be adjusted throughout the course to fit the learning pace, and we will do our best to keep the homework due dates fixed. **Check the schedule periodically for updates.**

 The basic flow of the course is as follows: